Introducing Kyligence Big Data OLAP Analytics Platform

 Kyligence Analytics Platform (KAP) is an enterprise-ready big data warehouse on Apache Hadoop.
-Created by the same development team of Apache Kylin, an open-source distributed OLAP engine for big data, KAP inherits all Kylin’s advantages and has more innovations, including but not limiting to:
+Created by the same early contributors to Apache Kylin, an open-source distributed OLAP engine for big data.
+KAP inherits all Kylin’s advantages and has more innovations, including but not limiting to:

 - High performance: sub-second query latency over TB to PB data.

 - Ease of Use: drag & drop modeling; JDBC/ODBC drivers for BI integration.